4 October 1962

 1 November 1962

 In Switzerland the Saint meets young Alfredo Ravenna, who is unhappy that his father and stepmother want to emigrate to America.
 Later Alfredo's father is killed and his brief-case stolen.
 Ravenna's wife offers the Saint a reward if he can retrieve the case.
 The Saint finds the case, which is full of diamonds .
-He discovers that Ravenna was going to sell them to a man called Galen and, posing as Ravenna, goes to meet him.
+He discovers that Ravenna was going to sell them to a man called Galen and, posing as the dead man, goes to meet him, hoping at the same time to trap the killer of Alfredo's father.

 8 November 1962